enveloophq/docsjs/src/content/docs/integrations/email-integrations/smtp/gmail-smtp.md

 ---
 title: "Gmail SMTP"
-layout: default
-parent: SMTP
+description: "Set up Enveloop to use Gmail SMTP to send messages."
 ---

-# Gmail SMTP

 **Please note:** Your normal Gmail password will not work when setting up Gmail SMTP.
 Google requires you to set up an "App" password.

-\
 Google will be sunsetting App Passwords in September 2024. **Enveloop will be launching full OAuth support for Gmail SMTP soon.**

-### Step 1: Create an "App Password" in your Google Account.
+#### Step 1: Create an "App Password" in your Google Account.

 You will not be able to login with your normal Gmail password.
 For security reasons you will need to setup an **App password** used to authenticate Enveloop to Google.
 Here's how to do this: